Cloud manufacturing may not be a familiar term to everyone. But there are good reasons to get acquainted with it.

 With manufacturing platforms, any involved party has an overview of progress.
 This lets a team of several members work on a project at once without the need for constantly keeping each other updated.

 The ability to receive instant quotes for CAD models or drawings enhances efficiency and offers optimal resource allocation.
-Less time is now spent on communication and engineers can direct their efforts towards value-adding activities.
+Less time is now spent on communication and making engineering drawings.
+Engineers can direct their efforts towards value-adding activities.

 All the while these intelligent systems are accruing data to optimise the pricing process further.